jdios89/python_programming/doc/source/index.rst

 Testing the code
 ================

-Locate the terminal/ipython in the folder of tests.
+Locate the terminal/ipython in the folder of test.
 You can run the tests and it will be compared to numpy ODE solver.
 It should be noticed that the more chaotic the system it will fail the test.

 It was observed that the Euler solver carry delays to the solution than the ODE solver inside numpy.